Fast, exact (but unstable) spin spherical harmonic transforms: Introduction

+\fi Consequently, the ability to perform a fast spherical harmonic transform for data of considerable size is essential in assisting cosmologists to understand our Universe.

 A number of works have addressed the problem of computing a spherical harmonic transform efficiently.
 We first survey the related literature for computing the scalar transform on the sphere, before discussing approaches for computing the harmonic transform of spin functions on the sphere.
 By performing a simple separation of variables the spherical harmonic transform may be rewritten as a Fourier transform and an associated Legendre transform.
-This already reduces the complexity of computation from $\order(\elmax^4)$ to $\order(\elmax^3)$, where \elmax\ is the harmonic band-limit of the function considered.
+This already reduces the complexity of computation from $\order(\elmax^4)$ to $\order(\elmax^3)$, where \elmax\ is the harmonic band-limit defining the maximum frequency content of the function considered (defined mathematically in \sectn{\ref{sec:algorithms_harmonic}}).
 If this separation of variable is performed first, then to reduce the complexity of the spherical harmonic transform further reduces to the problem of performing a fast associated Legendre transform.

 First attempts to compute a scalar spherical harmonic through a fast Legendre transform were performed by Orszag \cite{orszag:1986} and were based on a Wentzel-Kramers-Brillouin (WKB) approximation.
 Alternative approaches using the fast multipole method (FMM) \cite{beatson:1997} have been considered by Alpert \& Rokhin \cite{alpert:1991} and by Suda \& Takani \cite{suda:2002}.
-All of these methods are necessarily approximate (for any choice of pixelisation of the sphere) and the complexity of these algorithms scales linearly with the desired accuracy.
+All of these methods are necessarily approximate, for any choice of pixelisation of the sphere, and the complexity of these algorithms scales linearly with the desired accuracy.